Our Tryout Process

 Fully in line with the OVA and Volleyball Canada, our High-Performance Model is what is in the athlete's best interests long-term.

-- Chris Lawson - Hired as LVC Pathway Coordinator, directing our 9 Lead Coaches
+- Chris Lawson - Hired as LVC Pathway Coordinator, directing our Lead and Head Coaches

 - Lead Coaches - Ensures quality consistent instruction across all LVC teams.
 Each "Training Cohort" (i.e. 14U Girls) has a Lead Coach that is responsible for leading practice planning, Yearly Training Plans, collaboration opportunities, positional training, etc.